 Artificial intelligence is the ability of a computer, software, or computer-controlled hardware to perform and execute non-error commands, decisions, and tasks like humans.
-In short, it is a broad science of technology that mimicks human-related tasks and the human mind.
+In short, it is a broad science of technology of mimicking or imitating human-related tasks, human-driven objectives, and the diverse complexity of the human mind.

 A self-driving car, for example, can safely drive through a road without having the need of a passenger to control it.
-All it needs for it to work, though, are a handful of carefully selected data and datasets that will be used to process by the AI software of the self-driving car.
-This also applies to automation of industrial factories, concise diagnosis of preventable diseases, helping the agricultural industry, and creating new jobs for companies that wish to have AI implemented in their businesses.
+All it needs for it to work, though, are a handful of carefully selected data and datasets that will be used to be processed by the AI softwares installed within self-driving car.
+Of course, not all of these processes are peach perfect in execution.
+Despite multiple backlogs, this also applies to automation of industrial factories, concise diagnosis of preventable diseases, helping the agricultural industry, installation of AI software within hardware to help you in certain tasks, and creating new jobs for companies that wish to have AI implemented in their businesses.